vasumahesh1/ProceduralCity_WebGL/README.md

 Dynamic Lots are, you _guessed it_ dynamically roofed by just a simple triangulation over them.

-### Noise cache
+### Noise cache & Population Noise

 I cached some of the noise into const variables that later gets injected by webpack.
 It helps in saving generation time.
+I use noise on a lot things, they control almost everything related to construction.

+Population based noise to change building heights is also included.
+I haven't had much time to play with it, Since I was working mostly on building creation.

+### Windows

+My Building have windows that are separtely modeled.
+They are used in a very different LSystem like config that varies per building and per side.

+It works by generating a string for its Layout.
+For example a layout can be `*W*W*W*` which means that `LotSide` where these windows are to be placed, will construct three equally spaced Windows.

+Another way to extend different window combinations.
+These are also present in Building Blueprint JSON.
+Also, If the string exceeds the actual length available then the algorithm tries to best fit the windows that it can stuff in that `LotSide`.

 ### Building Collision